Yandex Cloud

 TroubleshootingTroubleshooting

-This section describes typical problems you may encounter while using Managed Service for Kubernetes and gives troubleshooting recommendations.
+This section describes typical issues you may encounter while using Managed Service for Kubernetes and gives troubleshooting recommendations.

 Error creating a cluster in a different folder's cloud networkError creating a cluster in a different folder's cloud network